8 Must-Know Answers Before Buying A Greenhouse Tubular Heater (Nov 2024 update)

 Safe to use in a greenhouse

 A greenhouse tubular heater is a safer choice compared to conventional heating solutions.
 It comes with a greenhouse tubular heater temp regulator that prevents the appliance from overheating.
-The inbuilt thermal cut will always cut power to the unit to prevent overheating, meaning you and your family are safe when using the heater.
+The inbuilt thermal cut out will always cut power to the unit to prevent overheating, meaning you and your family are safe when using the heater.

 Low maintenance